SpyoSecure/ScammerTroller/README.md

 # SpyoSecure-Scammer-Troller
 This is a program designed to help you generate humorous and trolling responses to your scammers' messages using AI.

-To run this script you will need to install some python libraries.
+To run this script, you will need to install some python libraries.
 Use this command first:

 ```bash
 pip install -r requirements.txt